In the guide

-- allow unfit horses, or horses that are likely to give birth, into a market to be sold
+- allowing unfit horses, or horses that are likely to give birth, into a market to be sold

-- cause or permit any injury or unnecessary suffering to a horse
+- to cause or permit any injury or unnecessary suffering to a horse

-- fail to ensure that horses are accommodated, handled and treated appropriately
+- failure to ensure that horses are accommodated, handled and treated appropriately

-- bring foals under four months without their dam (or sell without their dam)
+- bringing foals under four months to a market without their dam

 All horses must be sold with a valid identity document or passport (both generally referred to as a 'passport') and be microchipped.

-No person may permit an unfit horse (which includes a horse, pony, ass, donkey or mule) to be exposed for sale in a market, or permit a mare to be exposed for sale in a market if it is likely to give birth while it is there.
+No person may permit an unfit horse to be exposed for sale in a market, or permit a mare to be exposed for sale in a market if it is likely to give birth while it is there.